Ermanno de Biagi

 The City in the Sea

-Deadwood Forest are/were a Texas-based outfit with a heavy psychedelic bent to their sound; it seems the various members can't decide whether the band is in 'indefinite hiatus' or has simply split, so let's hope for the former, as at least it provides some hope.
+Deadwood Forest were a Texas-based outfit with a heavy psychedelic bent to their sound; it seems the various members can't decide whether the band is in 'indefinite hiatus' or has simply split, so let's hope for the former, as at least it provides some hope.
 Their self-titled debut is good without being outstanding, although I suspect many of its songs will grow on me with repeated plays.
-There's very little 'prog' to what they were doing at the time at all, bar the near-15 minute closer, Vital Commentary, but if you're into a sort of psychedelic singer-songwriter thing, Deadwood Forest is definitely worth a listen.
-Mitch Mignano plays 'organ and Mellotron' throughout, and despite a slow start on the 'Tron front, he ends up sticking it on over the half the tracks, including the aforementioned Vital Commentary, with dirty great slabs of (mainly) strings and choir, with the odd burst of flute.
+There's very little 'prog' to what they were doing at the time at all, bar near-fifteen minute closer, Vital Commentary, but if you're into a sort of psychedelic singer-songwriter thing, Deadwood Forest is definitely worth a listen.
+Mitch Mignano plays 'organ and Mellotron' throughout and, despite a slow start on the Mellotron front, he ends up sticking it on over the half the tracks, including the aforementioned Vital Commentary, with dirty great slabs of (mainly) strings and choir and the odd burst of flute.
 Very nice.

 See: Scattered Pages